Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: Introduction

 The increasing demand for wireless communication services has accompanied the fast development of communication network technology in 5G and beyond.
 Despite this, spectrum scarcity remains a major constraint in meeting this growing demand.
 Thus, developing algorithms for data transmission in wireless networks that utilize the available spectral resources and manage data transmissions efficiently is a key challenge in modern wireless communication networks.

 In this paper, we consider the multi-flow transmission problem in wireless interference networks.
-Specifically, let $\mathcal{V}$ denote the set of nodes (i.e., users) in the network, and $\mathcal{E}$ the set of edges (i.e., communication links).
-The wireless communication network is modeled by a directed connected graph $G=(\mathcal{V},\mathcal{E})$.
-A directed communication link between transmitter $v$ and receiver $u$ is modeled by a link $(v,u)\in\mathcal{E}$ from node $v\in\mathcal{V}$ to node $u\in\mathcal{V}$ in the directed graph (i.e., $v,u$ are neighbors).
+Specifically, the wireless communication network is modeled by a connected graph, where a communication link between transmitter and receiver is modeled by an edge in the graph.
 Links cause mutual interference due to the overlapping of their radio frequency signals in the same spatial region.
-We are given $N$ flows, each flow (say $f_i$) is indicated by source node $s_i\in\mathcal{V}$ and destination node $d_i\in\mathcal{V}$.
-The goal is to allocate multi-flow routes for data transmissions in the wireless network to maximize a certain network utility, where data signals from different flows can interfere with one another due to mutual interference between links along their routes, resulting in a degradation in link capacities.
+Given $N$ flows, the goal is to allocate multi-flow routes for data transmissions in the wireless network to maximize a certain network utility, where data signals from different flows can interfere with one another due to mutual interference between links along their routes, resulting in a degradation in link capacities.